ncatlab/nlab-content/pages/1/1/2/0/211/content.md

 So if you do insist on using something like "Anonymous" as your signature, you may regard it as a minimalistic [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) that you have to be able to find and choose a variant of that character string.
 But in the interest of the nLab project, it would be helpful if you solved a slighly more ambitious CAPTCHA and chose a pseudonym which is not just a small variant of "Anonymous".
 Thanks!

-(In fact, the same comments now apply also to the string "Guest".)
+(In fact, the same comments now apply also to the string "Guest", which is the default name on the nForum.)

 category: people